garrandall/popular-music-data/tracks/breakdown-seduction.md

 I'm trying and sighing and dying

 Our love is breaking down
-Oooh, yeah
+Oh, yeah
 Our love affair is crumbling down
 Our love is breaking down
-Oooh, yeah
+Oh, yeah
 Our true love is finally coming to its end

 Our love is breaking down
-Oooh, yeah
+Oh, yeah
 Our love affair is crumbling down
 Our love is breaking down
-Oooh, yeah
+Oh, yeah
 Our true love is finally coming to its end

 (Our love is breaking down)